A note on the Cops & Robber game on graphs embedded in non-orientable surfaces: Proof

-For the proof that $\tilde \cop(g) \le \cop(g-1)$, let $X$ be the non-orientable surface of genus~$g$ on which a graph $G$ is embedded.
-We identify the graph $G$ with its embedding, i.e., we think of the vertex set $V(G)$ as a set of points of $X$ and the edge set of $E(G)$ as a set of internally disjoint injective curves connecting the respective end vertices of the edge.
+For the proof of the remaining inequality $\tilde \cop(g) \le \cop(g-1)$, let $X$ be the non-orientable surface of genus~$g$ on which a graph $G$ is embedded.
+We identify the graph $G$ with its embedding; i.e.~we think of the vertex set $V(G)$ as a set of points of $X$ and the edge set of $E(G)$ as a set of internally disjoint injective curves connecting the respective end vertices of the edge.

 By Lemma~\ref{lem:covering-or-nonor}, there exists a covering $p\colon X'\to X$ of $X$ by an orientable surface $X'$ with genus $g' := g-1$.
-Consider the graph $G'$ whose vertex set is $\{p^{-1}(V(G)\}$ and whose edge sets consists of the curves obtained by lifting the edges of $G$.
-By construction, $G'$ is embedded in a the orientable surface $Y$ of genus~$g$.
+Consider the graph $G'$ whose vertex set is $\{p^{-1}(V(G))\}$ and whose edge set consists of the curves obtained by lifting the edges of $G$.
+By construction, $G'$ is embedded in the orientable surface $X'$ of genus~$g'$.

-We now give a strategy for $k := \cop(g)$ cops to win the Cops and Robber game on $G$, by ``simulating'' a game on $G'$ and using any winning strategy for $k$ cops on this graph, who chase an ``imaginary'' robber.
-In such a strategy, the $k$ cops first pick their starting vertices $u_1,\dots,u_k \in V(G')$.
+We now give a strategy for $k := \cop(g')$ cops to win the Cops and Robber game on $G$, by ``simulating'' a game on $G'$ and using any winning strategy for $k$ cops on this graph, who chase an ``imaginary'' robber.
+In such a strategy, the $k$ cops first choose their starting vertices $u_1,\dots,u_k \in V(G')$.
 In the strategy for $G$, we let the starting vertices be $p(u_1),\dots,p(u_k)$.
-Suppose now that, in the game in $G$, the robber picks a starting vertex $r$.
-We choose a starting vertex for an imaginary robber on $G'$ arbitrarily in the fibre $p^{-1}(r)$.
+Suppose now that, in the game on $G$, the robber chooses a starting vertex $r$.
+We choose an arbitrary starting vertex for an imaginary robber on $G'$ arbitrarily in the fibre $p^{-1}(r)$.

-Throughout the game, the position of each checker in $G'$ will be in the fibre $p^{-1}(x)$ of the position $x$ of the corresponding checker in $G$.
-Moreover, the movements of the checkers on $G$ describe curves on $X$, which can be lifted (unique, although this is inessential) to curves on $Y$ forming walks in $G'$.
+Throughout the game, the position of each player in $G'$ will be in the fibre $p^{-1}(x)$ of the position $x$ of the corresponding player in $G$.
+Moreover, the movements of the players on $G$ describe curves on $X$, which can be lifted (uniquely, although this is not essential) to curves on $X'$ forming walks in $G'$.

 Now, whenever it be the cops' turn in any game on $G$, the robber is at a certain vertex $s$ of $G'$, and the $k$ cops are on vertices $v_1,\dots,v_k$.
 The strategy for the cops on $G'$ now prescribes moves for the cops.
 The corresponding moves in $G$ are then given as images under $p$.